lina-x64/lina.sh/blog_posts/german-isps-block-terrorist-content.md

 Until now, German internet blocks have only targeted websites violating child protection laws (like porn sites without proper age verification), or sites affected by EU sanctions against Russia.
-However, those previous blocking attempts were largely ineffective, with operators quickly bypassing them using new domains[^1].
+However, those previous blocks are largely ineffective, with operators quickly bypassing them using new domains[^1].

 ## Opinion
-While blocking terrorist propaganda like Al-Manar may seem like a good step to keep harmful content off the internet, I'm concerned about where this might lead.
+While blocking terrorist propaganda like Al-Manar *may* seem like a good step to keep harmful content off the internet, I'm concerned about where this might lead.
 We can all agree this content is harmful, but this can lead to drastic consequences.
 Blocking "unconstitutional" content could lead to more censorship in the future,